-Stop a dreaded “food swing” from materializing with these immediate and long-term fixes.
+Stop a dreaded “food swing" before it starts with these immediate and long-term fixes.

 When you're hungry, your body experiences a sudden drop in blood sugar, and in a laboratory study with rats, researchers found that this dip in glucose can negatively affect your mood.
 And if you're in a negative situation, additional research has shown that you might be more likely to feel hangry than if you're in a pleasant or neutral situation.
 To prevent your hunger-related irritability from driving you to lash out at your partner for not having dinner ready when you walk in the door, follow these simple tips.